 In 2006 I joined the Thoracic medicine group at the National Heart and Lung Institute, Imperial College, London as a senior postdoctoral scientist with Professors Ian Adcock and Kaz Ito evaluating the role of HDAC2 in COPD.
 Following this position I took up a senior lectureship in Pharmacology at the University of Westminster in the Department of Human and Health Sciences, School of Life Sciences and was awarded a post graduate certificate in higher education in 2009 and fellowship of the Higher Education Academy in 2010.
 From 2010 to 2017, i was research co-ordinator for the Cell Communication Research Cluster across the Faculty of Science and Technology with the remit of fostering links across other research platforms and involving undergraduate, postgraduate and doctoral scientists within the development of the cluster.
 I was a member of the Faculty Research Committee from 2010-2017 and am currently a member of the School of Life Sciences Research Committee.

-To date I have published over 50 (papers, reviews), 2 book chapters and over 80 abstracts) including papers in Nature Medicine, J. Ex.
-Med, British Journal of Pharmacology, Journal of Immunology, Arthritis and Rheumatism, TIPS and FASEB J. I have also supervised 7 students to PhD completion.
+To date I have published over 150 articles including 55 (papers, reviews), 2 book chapters including papers in Nature Medicine, J. Ex.
+Med, British Journal of Pharmacology, Journal of Immunology, Arthritis and Rheumatism, TIPS and FASEB J. I have also supervised 11 students to PhD completion.

 I am a Principal Lecturer in Pharmacology and was divisional coordinator for Biochemistry, Pharmacology and Applied Biology from 2016 to Jan 2019 and PhD admissions tutor from 2014-2018 and hold a postgraduate certificate in education and fellowship of the Higher Education Academy.

-I deliver pharmacology, physiology, toxicology and drug discovery teaching at undergraduate and postgraduate level and in addition to my teaching roles, I am a member of the School executive group, Health and Safety committee and School research committee.
+I deliver pharmacology, physiology, toxicology and drug discovery teaching at undergraduate and postgraduate level.

-Currently I am the module leader for the second year pharmacology module Systems Pharmacology and two final year modules, Drug Discovery with Immunopharmacology and Work experience and Career Management skills.
+Currently I am the module leader for the second year pharmacology module Systems Pharmacology and two final year modules, Drug Discovery with Immunopharmacology and Work experience and Career Management skills and the level 7 module Introduction to pharmacology and drug development.
 Within these modules we aim to allow students to become autonomous learners and develop their research skills, through critically evaluating research articles, researching novel techniques and identifying new lines of research to enhance these studies and identifying the skills required for the workplace.
 Utilization of research and technology within my teaching allows the students to develop core translatable skills designed to enhance their learning and future employability.

 In addition to these module leaderships I provide teaching, practical and project supervision across all levels within the College including supervision of PhD students

-I am a pharmacologist interested in unraveling the biological effects of endogenous modulators and natural products on the host inflammatory response and cell protection.
+I am a pharmacologist interested in unraveling the biological effects of endogenous modulators and natural products on the host inflammatory response and cell protection and have supervised 11 students to completion of their PhD.
 My main interest is understanding the role played by the melanocortin peptides and natural products.
 The aim of this research is to understand their mechanism of action of these compounds and identification of the target receptors for pharmacological manipulation and subsequent disease treatment.
 Understanding how these naturally occurring anti-inflammatory agents exhibit a dual mechanism of action i.e. an early phase inhibition of cytokine release and a late induction of pro-resolving pathways is an exciting development.
 This research will hopefully lead to development of novel therapeutics to treat some of the biggest debilitating diseases that we face including arthritis and cerebral ischaemia.
 At present my main research areas involve looking at the biological effects of these peptides and natural products in human osteoarthritic cell-lines and in models of neuroinflammation and neuroprotection.